bansal1806/DHUND/VERCEL_DEPLOYMENT.md

 ### Build Errors

-1. **Python dependencies not found**
+1. **Python dependencies not found / distutils error**
    - Ensure `requirements.txt` is in the root directory
+   - **Python Version**: Created `runtime.txt` with `python-3.11` (Python 3.12 removed distutils)
-   - Check that all dependencies are compatible with Python 3.9+
+   - Check that all dependencies are compatible with Python 3.11
+   - If using Python 3.12, update all packages to latest versions

 2. **Frontend build fails**
    - Check `frontend/package.json` has `vercel-build` script